-It is recommended to pop the bubble prior to attempting to fix it so that you can understand what the bubble has been caused by stop if it was caused by solvent entrapment no water will come out from under the bubble stop if it was caused by moisture vapour transmission there will be moisture behind the bubble stop allow that moisture to fully dry out before attempting to fix the bubbles stop it is important to understand where that moisture has come from and prevented as if you cannot isolate the source of moisture this could be an ongoing problem.
-Once the surface is dry lightly damp a roller in thinners and gently roll this over the area where the bubbles have occurred this will cause the bubbles to re-melt and reform.
+It is recommended to pop the bubble prior to attempting to fix it so that you can understand what the bubble has been caused by.
+If it was caused by solvent entrapment, no water will come out from under the bubble.
+If it was caused by moisture vapour transmission, there will be moisture behind the bubble.
+Allow that moisture to fully dry out before attempting to fix the bubbles.
+It is important to understand where that moisture has come from and prevented because if you cannot isolate the source of moisture this could be an ongoing problem.
+Once the surface is dry, lightly damp a roller in thinners and gently roll this over the area where the bubbles have occurred.
+This will cause the bubbles to re-melt and reform.

 Colour has faded, why?

 There are two main causes of colour fading in full coatings.
-First is general ageing of products, both chlorinated rubber and epoxy products will chalk over time resulting in a white film the surface causing a fading of colour.
-The second cause of colour fading is deposition of insoluble calcium is salts surface stop the formation of these salts can have various causes most likely is the use of granular chlorine-based products, other causes include hard water, or an increase in total dissolved solids.
-The most likely cause of discolouration early in the coating is due to insoluble calcium salts their position on the surface which is why it is important to maintain balance water chemistry.
-To tell if your discolouration is caused by ageing a product or water chemistry salts deposited by water in balance can be removed by brushing and bringing salts caused by discolouration are much harder to remove.
+First is general ageing of products.
+Both chlorinated rubber and epoxy products will chalk over time resulting in a white film on the surface causing a fading of colour.
+The second cause of colour fading is deposition of insoluble calcium salts on the surface.
+The formation of these salts can have various causes most likely the use of granular chlorine-based products.
+Other causes include hard water, or an increase in total dissolved solids.
+The most likely cause of discolouration early in the coating is due to insoluble calcium salts deposition on the surface which is why it is important to maintain a balanced water chemistry.
+To tell if your discolouration is caused by ageing of product or water chemistry, salts deposited by water imbalance can be removed by brushing, and bringing salts caused by discolouration are much harder to remove.